Our Work…and Why It Matters

 The Strategic Prevention Framework is a five-step, data-driven process that helps communities identify and address substance use problems effectively.

 Rather than jumping to solutions, we assess what's happening in Somers, build capacity, plan evidence-based strategies, implement programs, and evaluate results.
-This approach is circular we revisit steps as community needs evolve, ensuring our prevention efforts stay current and effective.
+This approach is circular; we revisit steps as community needs evolve, ensuring our prevention efforts stay current and effective.

 • Vaping